Skip to Content

 • Pursue a Department of the Army-approved academic discipline

-• Have no moral obligations or personal conviction that will prevent you from:
+• Have no moral obligations or personal convictions that will prevent you from:

 • Supporting and defending the Constitution of the United States against all enemies, foreign and domestic